hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     ```cmd/sh
     curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
+    ```

+    ```cmd/sh
     python get-pip.py
     ```

+    You can ignore warnings about the pip version.
+You can ignore the error about wheel.exe.

     Pip is required to install the Azure IoT EdgeHub Dev Tool on your development machine.